Walmart to acquire online men’s clothing retailer Bonobos

 The Bonobos deal, announced Friday, is expected to close at the end of the second quarter or the beginning of the third quarter of this fiscal year.
 Bonobos CEO and founder Andy Dunn will report to Marc Lore, the CEO of Walmart’s U.S. online operations.

 “Adding innovators like Andy will continue to help us shape the future of Walmart,” said Lore.
-“They’ve created an amazing product and customer experience, and that will not change.
-In fact, Andy will be a great influence on the company, especially in leading our collection of exclusive brands offered online.”
+“They’ve created an amazing product and customer experience, and that will not change.”

 Bonobos started online but like many similar startups, has also opened some showrooms.
 Customers at the Guideshops can try on pants, shirts, ties, belts and jackets with suggestions from stylists.
 They can order online at the store and have their clothes delivered to their homes or office a few days later.
 The company now operates more than 30 stores in cities like Chicago, New York and Atlanta, and plans to have 100 by 2020.
 For Bonobos, the acquisition by Walmart will help expand its business.